TheGabmeister/resources/README.md

 # The Gabmeister Resources
-This page is a collection of links I have found useful throughout my career (mostly Unity, Unreal, VR, and AR).
+This is a collection of links I have found useful throughout my career (mostly Unity, Unreal, VR, and AR).
 I’m constantly updating this list, removing old items and adding new ones.
 I try to remove those that are older than 5 years old.
-However, there are exceptions which I truly believe contain information that are relevant today.
+However, there are exceptions that I truly believe contain information still relevant today.

 One major shift that happened recently was the advent of AI.
 Large language models (LLMs) made a lot of beginner-level resources obsolete.
 We used to scavange the depths of online forums and stack overflow looking for "how-to" tutorials.
 Nowadays, we ask AI first, and do a search only if the answer is inadequate.
 This is why I will focus on resources that I think add value on top of what AI can already provide.